rido-min/pnp-ppr-sample-spec/README.md

 ### 1. Create the Thermostat Device simulator

-Based on the sample device for [C](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview-pnp/digitaltwin_client/samples) or [node](https://github.com/Azure/azure-iot-sdk-node/tree/public-preview-pnp/digitaltwins/samples/device), adapt the sample code to implement the Thermostat model.
+Based on the sample device for [C](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview-pnp/digitaltwin_client/samples) or [node](https://github.com/Azure/azure-iot-sdk-node/tree/public-preview-pnp/digitaltwins/samples/device), described in the docs [Quickstart: Connect a sample IoT Plug and Play Preview device application running on Linux or Windows to IoT Hub (C)](https://review.docs.microsoft.com/azure/iot-pnp/quickstart-connect-device-c?branch=release-preview-refresh-iot-pnp) and [Quickstart: Connect a sample IoT Plug and Play Preview device application to IoT Hub (Node.js)](https://review.docs.microsoft.com/azure/iot-pnp/quickstart-connect-device-node?branch=release-preview-refresh-iot-pnp).
+Adapt the samples  to implement the Thermostat model.

 The device should handle the property update for `targetTemperature` and gradually increase/decrease the value of the telemetry being sent until the targetTemperature is set.